learn-co-curriculum/phase-3-ruby-remote-data-practice-scraping/README.md

 "350+ lives changed, and counting."
 ```

 We found it!
-That text lives in a span whose class is `"grey-text".
+That text lives in a span whose class is `"grey-text"`.
 Now we're ready to use the `.css` method to grab the text we want:

 #### Calling the `.css` method